Septic tank cost calculator hero image showing residential septic system installation

 How much does it cost to replace just the septic tank?

 A tank-only replacement typically costs about $3,000 to $7,000 when the existing drainfield is healthy and only the tank itself has failed.
-Cost depends on tank size, material, excavation difficulty, and whether risers, baffles, and effluent filter need to be replaced at the same time.
-Have the contractor confirm the drainfield is functioning before paying for tank replacement.
+Cost depends on tank size (driven by home bedroom count), tank material (concrete, plastic, or fiberglass), excavation difficulty, and whether risers, baffles, and effluent filter need to be replaced at the same time.
+Have the contractor confirm the drainfield is functioning before paying for tank replacement; replacing only the tank when the drainfield has also failed produces premature failure within 1 to 5 years, costing more in total than a coordinated full replacement.
+Concrete tanks ($800 to $1,500 for the tank itself) are the most common and longest-lasting option.
+Plastic tanks ($600 to $1,200) are lighter and easier to install in tight access situations.
+Fiberglass tanks ($1,200 to $2,000) handle high water tables better than concrete or plastic.

 How much does drainfield replacement cost?

 Drainfield replacement costs about $5,000 to $15,000 for a conventional system and $10,000 to $20,000 for a mound or engineered drainfield.
-Cost varies with the size of the drainfield, soil conditions at the replacement site, whether the original location can be reused, and local labor rates.
+Cost varies with the size of the drainfield (driven by home bedroom count and soil percolation), soil conditions at the replacement site, whether the original location can be reused, and local labor rates.
 Before replacing a drainfield, rule out cheaper causes of failure such as a clogged effluent filter, failed pump, or simply a tank that has not been pumped on schedule.
+Drainfield replacement also requires a new permit, soil evaluation (perc test) on the replacement site, and design approval from your local health department, which adds 4 to 12 weeks to the project timeline beyond actual construction.
+See our drainfield failing problem page for diagnosis before committing to replacement.

 What does a full septic system replacement cost?